farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 There is a gradient between flexibility and operability.

 Decisions about data structure are always made somewhere, but who makes the decision [changes the dynamic](https://blog.ploeh.dk/2018/07/09/typing-and-testing-problem-23/).
-The more structure our component defines, the more operations we can safely perform on the data.
+The more structure our component defines, the more operations we can perform on the data.
 Less structure allows callers to fill in their own structures and enables greater flexibility, but at the cost of reducing what the called component can do with the data.

 ## Implicit Assumptions are Not Flexibility

-I want to be very clear that using less structured, but assuming stronger properties of that data is not an application of the open-closed principle.
+I want to be very clear that using less structured, but making assumptions of that data is not an application of the open-closed principle.
-They are simply dangerous and unintuitive coupling.
+It is simply dangerous and unintuitive coupling.

 Consider this javascript.
 Will it work?
 ```js